Centro ASSIST Terms and Conditions

 Loss means any loss, costs, liability, injury or damage, including reasonable legal costs.

-Minimum Term means a period of twelve (12) months commencing on the Service Start Date and expiring at midnight on the date twelve (12) months after the Service Start Date, for which you commit to pay the applicable fees and charges to access the Service.
+Minimum Term means a period of twelve (12) months beginning on the Service Start Date and expiring at midnight on the date twelve (12) months after the Service Start Date, for which you commit to pay the applicable fees and charges to access the Service.

 Third Party Material means Information or material owned or provided by a third party that is included, accessed or provided through the Service and Web App.